On a Conjecture on Uniform Group Drawings in the Coupon Collector Problem: Proofs

 \begin{customproof}[Proof of Proposition \ref{better distributions expectations}] (a) In the near-decomposition distribution, the coupons are split into $\left \lceil{n/s}\right \rceil$ packages with equal probability.
 We complete a collection when all $\left \lceil{n/s}\right \rceil$ packages have been obtained.
 That is, it reduces to the classical CCP with $\left \lceil{n/s}\right \rceil$ coupons, and by (\ref{1}) the expectation is

-(b) We extend the notation of $t_{n}$, the expected number of drawings under the arcs distribution.
-For $0 \le k \le n-s$, denote by $t_{k}$ the expected number of drawings left to collect $k$ missing coupons after we have already collected $n-k$.
+(b) For $0 \le k \le n-s$ and $k=n$, denote by $t_{k}$ the expected number of drawings left to collect $k$ missing coupons after we have already collected $n-k$.
+Clearly, $t_n = \E[Y_{\A}]$.
 Note that $t_{k}$ is well-defined because, at any step, all $k$ missing coupons are consecutive, i.e., there is a missing arc of $k$ coupons.
 This holds by symmetry and the fact that $s \ge \left \lfloor{n/2}\right \rfloor$.
 Suppose that at some point there are still $k$ missing coupons.
 Denote by $A_{i}$ the event whereby, at the next drawing of $s$ coupons, we obtain $i$ of the missing, $0 \le i \le k$.
 By the law of total expectation,

 with the initial condition $t_{0}=0$.
 This yields

 Continuing to view the $n$ coupons as arranged along a circle (see Fig. \ref{arcs}), we conclude that, since $1 \le k \le n-s$

 By (\ref{P_a}), we may rewrite (\ref{recursion of t}) in the form